 Most CPL courses are on single engine aircraft to save costs, although a multi-engine aircraft may be used; if it is, then you will either have to do the MEP course first, or combine it with the CPL course.

-The flight test will add another 2 to 2½ hours.
+The flight test will add about another 2½ hours.
 Sometimes the aircraft hire for the test is excluded from the course price and usually the test fee is as well.

-Of the 55 hours, up to 40 hours may be completed in a simulator called a Flight Navigation Procedure Training device (FNPT 2).
+Of the 55 hours, up to 40 hours may be completed in a FTD called a Flight Navigation Procedure Trainer, type II (FNPT II or to avoid confusing II with eleven, FNPT 2).

 The test will add about another 2½ hours and, as with the CPL course, the cost of the test is often excluded from course price.

 At this stage you may apply for a CPL licence, with a MEP class rating and an instrument rating.
 It is likely that you will have done the ATPL theory exams rather than just the CPL exams, so you will be able to fly as co-pilot on a multi-crew aeroplane.

 Sometimes people refer to this licence as a ‘frozen ATPL’ or fATPL; there is no such licence really, they are just referring to a CPL with ATPL theory.
 If and when you have the appropriate flying experience, you will be able to upgrade to an ATPL without any more formal training courses.